Jonas Brothers: 2019–2022: Reunion and Happiness Begins

 On February 28, 2019, the Jonas Brothers announced their comeback via social media.

 On March 1, they released a new single, "Sucker", under Republic Records.
 They appeared on The Late Late Show with James Corden each night from March 4 to 7 to promote the track.
 The song debuted at number one on the Billboard Hot 100 and the US Hot Digital Songs chart, with 88,000 copies sold in its first week, becoming the Jonas Brothers' first number-one song and the first number one by a boy band on the chart since 2003's "Bump, Bump, Bump" by B2K.
 It became the band's first entry on the chart since 2013's "Pom Poms" and their first top 10 since 2008's "Tonight".
 The Jonas Brothers also became the second group in history to have a song debut at number one after Aerosmith's "I Don't Want to Miss a Thing" and the first group in this century to achieve this.
 In its April 13, 2019, issue, "Sucker" became the Jonas' first top 10 on Dance/Mix Show Airplay, surging 20–6 in its third week of charting.
 On April 5, the group released the single "Cool".
 On April 22, the band announced their upcoming album Happiness Begins, which was released on June 7, 2019, and preceded by a documentary titled Chasing Happiness, which premiered on June 4 on Amazon Prime Video.
 The album debuted at number one on the Billboard 200 chart, marked the biggest debut of 2019 and maintained the record until Taylor Swift's seventh studio album, Lover, was released on August 23 of the same year.
 The group embarked on their tenth headlining tour, the "Happiness Begins Tour", performing 92 shows around the globe.

 On June 8, the band performed at Capital's Summertime Ball 2019 in the United Kingdom; the setlist included performing "Year 3000" with the original band behind the song, Busted.
-On June 18, the band released the promotional single "Greenlight" from their episode of Songland.
+On June 18, the band released the promotional single "Greenlight" from their episode of Songland, written by Able Heart.
 On June 21, they were featured on Latino singers Sebastián Yatra, Daddy Yankee, and Natti Natasha's single called "Runaway".
 On July 2, the band released "Only Human", the third single off Happiness Begins, followed by the music video on August 13.
 On September 27, Diplo released a single titled "Lonely", which featured the Jonas Brothers.
 On November 8, the group released a Christmas song titled "Like It's Christmas".
 The subsequent year, the band made a cameo appearance on the series Dash & Lily and performed the single.